 Jeff Thomson: What are some internal indicators that a small business owner should hire a CFO?

 Marc Palker: An important internal tipping point is when information that helps the business make timely and important decisions is not being prepared.
 Business owners make decisions at the pace of the business and must be able to rely on the accurate and timely information provided by CFOs.
 It‘s never too late to make a change.

-In many small- to medium-sized companies, the CFO is responsible for the interpretation of the results, cost control measures, capital acquisition, and forward-thinking due to economic, industry, tax, government regulation and social issues.
+In many small- to medium-sized companies, the CFO is responsible for the interpretation of the results, cost control measures, capital acquisition, and forward-thinking due to economic, industry, tax, government regulation, social issues and sometimes even looking into methods that will mean the small business can compete with the giants.
 In some cases, the CFO can also be the OFO, or Only Financial Officer, and must rely on bookkeepers for accurate processing of financial information.
 The CFO must also be critical of the banking relationship – there can be no slip-ups.

 Rapid growth is another important indicator.
 Growth requires an expansion of automated systems to handle the growth, and additional capital and/or financing to finance the growth.
 A CFO is best suited to handle rapidly increasing growth due to the complexity involved.
 He or she must be able to interpret the investment and technology, and the terms of acquiring capital.

 One final indicator is when a business is preparing for a merger or acquisition.
 In this situation, the CFO must be able to choose the correct team to evaluate a target acquisition.
 In many cases, that will result in outsourcing to a firm to perform the financial and regulatory due diligence.
 The CFO is the best person to interpret the report issued by the due diligence team so the terms can be tailored to the findings.
 A very important skill required of CFOs is the ability to feed a potential investor or lender.
 Preparing the information and anticipating their questions will shorten the process and eliminate further digging.